Leave Em Alone

-"Leave Em Alone" is a song by American singer Layton Greene and American rapper Lil Baby featuring American rapper Yung Miami of American hip-hop duo City Girls and fellow American rapper PnB Rock.
+"Leave Em Alone" is a song by American singer Layton Greene and American rapper Lil Baby featuring fellow American rappers Yung Miami (of City Girls) and PnB Rock.
 It was released on May 29, 2019, as the lead single from American record label Quality Control's compilation album Control the Streets, Volume 2 (2019).
 The song was produced by Hitmaka and Cardiak and it samples "Can't Leave 'em Alone" by Ciara featuring 50 Cent.

 Composition

 In the song, Layton Greene sings about not being able to leave a man.
 She samples the chorus of "Can't Leave 'em Alone" and sings with her own lines, showcasing her "showcasing her soft and dainty vocals in the hook", while the featured rappers each provide a "strong delivery" on each of their verses.

 Music video

 The music video was released on July 15, 2019, and directed by Zain Alexander Shammas.
 In it, the artists meet at the fictional Quality Control University.